Delos-Insurance-Solutions/challenge/README.md

 - Use NestJS as the framework
 - Use TypeScript for all code
+- Use sequelize-typescript as ORM
+- Use postgres database
+- Create a docker-compose file to run the application
 - Implement proper error handling and input validation
 - Use environment variables for API keys and sensitive information
 - Include logging for important operations and errors